diana-bergstrom/anthony-rendon-2023/README.md

 ## Project Description

-I used python to analyze and create a visualization of Anthony Rendon's walk and strikeout rates through the first 26 games of the 2023 season
+### Part 1

-Data was obtained from [fangraphs](https://www.fangraphs.com/players/anthony-rendon/12861/splits?position=3B&season=2023) and downloaded as a CSV
+I created a visualization of Anthony Rendon's walk and strikeout rates by analyzing data obtained from [fangraphs](https://www.fangraphs.com/players/anthony-rendon/12861/splits?position=3B&season=2023) from the first 26 games of the 2023 season using Python

-## Skills Used
+Skills Used

 * Python
 * numpy
 * pandas